ezzabuzaid/ngx-request-options/README.md

 `npm install @ezzabuzaid/ngx-request-options`

 ### Usage
-The library was designed to be added without further modification, you'll still use the same `HttpClient` but with one additional aug
+The library was designed to be added without further modification, you'll still use the same `HttpClient` but with one additional augment the `configure` method that takes the default options before choosing the HTTP method.

 First of all you need to create you custom options object

-ex.
 ```
 interface CustomOptions {
 	defaultUrl:boolean;
 	defaultAuth: boolean;
 }
 ```
-in app.module you need to import `RequestOptionsModule` and add it to `imports` list in `NgModule`
+in `app.module` you need to import `RequestOptionsModule` and add it to `imports` list in `NgModule`

 ```
 import { RequestOptionsModule } from  '@ezzabuzaid/ngx-request-options';